open-telemetry/opentelemetry-js-contrib/propagators/opentelemetry-propagator-ot-trace/README.md

 ### Interop and trace ids

-The OT trace propagation format expects trace ids to be 64-bits.
-In order to interop with OpenTelemetry, trace ids need to be truncated to 64-bits before sending them on the wire.
+The OT trace propagation format expects trace ids to be 64 bits.
+In order to interop with OpenTelemetry, trace ids need to be truncated to 64 bits before sending them on the wire.
 When truncating, the least significant (right-most) bits MUST be retained.
 For example, a trace id of `3c3039f4d78d5c02ee8e3e41b17ce105` would be truncated to `ee8e3e41b17ce105`.